alexwastook/whereflip.github.io/index.md

 ## Welcome to WhereFlip
-#### a wonderful place dedicated to help you know where your FlipperZero is
+#### a wonderful place dedicated to help you know where your Flipper is

 ## do you know where your flipper is ?
 <!--